facundobatista/pyempaq/README.md

     pip install --user --upgrade --ignore-installed pyempaq

+It's handy to install it using `pipx`, if you have it:

+    pipx install pyempaq

 If you have `fades` you don't even need to install pyempaq, just run it:

     fades -d pyempaq -x pyempaq